-5. When two sections of filter cloth adjoin each other, they shall be overlapped by 6" and folded.
-6. Maintenance shall be performed as needed and silt buildups removed when "bulges" develop in the silt fence, or when silt reaches 50% of fence height 7.
-Filter cloth shall be fastened securely to each fence post with wire ties or
+5. When two sections of filter cloth adjoin each other, they shall be overlapped 6.
+Maintenance shall be performed as needed and silt buildups removed when "bulces" develop in the silt fence, or when silt reaches 50% of fence height